seedante/CardAnimation/README.md

 #### Transform and AutoLayout

-From iOS8, transform and autolayout play nice.
+From iOS 8, transform and autolayout play nice.
 There is a blog for this: [Constraints & Transformations](http://revealapp.com/blog/constraints-and-transforms.html)

 Transform doesn't affect autolayout, only constraints can affect autolayout.